awt/litter/README.md

-gpgchat
+litter
 =======

-Pseudonymous, private chat based on Tor and Namecoin
+Pseudonymous, secure broadcasting based on Tor and Namecoin

 # Notes